soyamimi/azure-certificates-prep/README.md

-# Azure Certification Preparation
+# Azure Certificates Preparation

-This repository contains study materials, notes, and resources for various Microsoft Azure certifications.
+This repository contains study materials, notes, and resources for Microsoft Azure certifications.

 Each exam has its own folder with structured content to help you prepare efficiently.

 | Exam                      | Folder |